|How long does it usually take to finalize a divorce in Virginia?|

 2) File the remaining documents with the Clerk after they have been signed by you and your spouse.

-3) The spouse who filed for divorce attends a hearing with a corroborating witness.
+3) The spouse who filed for divorce files a notarized Affidavit to avoid going to an ore tenus hearing.
 After both have given testimony, the Judge signs the Final Decree of Divorce of Marriage, which ends the marriage.

 |What are the grounds for filing for divorce in Virginia?|